 Videohall: Moviemaking Guide

-A general guide for making videos for a Videohall event.
-Download the Moviemaking Guide here.
+We provide a general guide for making videos for a Videohall event.

 You’ll be making a short (< 3 min) video.
 Consider using video footage from the field or produce a slideshow with audio narration.
 Be creative!

 To craft an effective video, you do not need to be a master filmmaker.
 In filmmaking content is always more important than technique or production value.
 Many prominent documentaries, distributed all over the world, have not become famous for their mastery of the filmmaking craft - they are watched and recommended because of their powerful content.
 They are successful because somebody found the courage to take up a camera and record subject matter that was important to them.

 Our goal is for you to gain enough knowledge for you to communicate effectively through video - not to become a master filmmaker.
 The most important part of making a video is to decide what should be included in the video and in what order it should appear.
 This does not require any knowledge of cameras, microphones, or editing software - you can plan your movie on a piece of paper and then think about what technical advice you need to accomplish your vision.